Salim Hommeida, M.D.

-I am very happy in my fellowship, and I am pleased to have joined this program.
-I was impressed by the consultants and staff members.
-Besides being knowledgeable, they were friendly and hospitable.
-They offered me all the assistance and support I needed during the transition from residency to fellowship, which helped make it feel like moving into a new family.
+I am pleased to have joined this program.
+I am impressed by the consultants and staff members.
+In addition to being knowledgeable, they are friendly and professional.
+They have offered me all the assistance and support I have needed.
+Throughout my clinical and research rotations, I have been provided with excellent mentorship.

 Did anything surprise you about Mayo's program?